 However, it may take some time for your feathered friends to spot a new feeder.
 Be patient and ensure there is always food available for them.

-To increase the number of birds to your garden, consider also adding a bird bath.
+To increase the number of birds to your garden, consider also adding one of these bird bath ideas.
 ‘Your birds might be attracted more to the water at first, so having the birdbath out and then placing your foods on a ground feeder or scattered near the birdbath may be the best way to attract them to the foods you’re offering,’ advises R. Brune in the Duncraft blog.